-Honors in the Major Honors in the major are conferred at graduation upon students who meet the departmental standards for graduation with honors.
-Students conducting independent research described above shall be eligible to be voted honors in the major upon completion of the research.
-In assessing each candidate, the departments may conduct comprehensive examinations or may invite outside examiners.
-If, in the judgment of the department, a candidate meets the standards for graduation with honors, the designation will appear on the student's record.
-Honors are achieved through independent research described above unless another procedure for pursuing honors in that particular major has been approved.
+If, in the judgment of the department, a candidate meets the standards for graduation with honors, the designation will appear on the student's record (official transcript and diploma).
 Consult the web page of the academic program and/or program contact person to clarify the procedure.
 For specifications regarding format for the honors thesis see the::Library Services web pages.